nod-ai/SHARK-TestSuite/iree_tests/README.md

    opt-125M.mlirbc  splats.irpa
    ```

-4. Add a `test_data_flags.txt` matching the input signature and using
+4. Add a `splat_data_flags.txt` matching the input signature and using
     the splat parameters:

     ```txt